Holocaust comparisons, yellow stars: How controversial forms of protest reached Kansas vaccine mandate hearings

-TOPEKA, (KSNT) — Symbols and comments comparing vaccine mandates to the Holocaust, where millions of Jewish people were killed, have reached the state’s Capitol in recent weeks.
-And according to leaders in the Jewish community, it shows major gaps in how people understand history.
+TOPEKA, Kan.
+(KSNT) — Symbols and comments comparing vaccine mandates to the Holocaust, where millions of Jewish people were killed, have reached the capital in recent weeks.
+And according to leaders in the Jewish community, it shows gaps in how people understand history.

-“The tragedy of the Holocaust is not in any way the same in being asked to comply with certain restrictions for the health and safety of everyone,” said Rabbi Samuel Stern from Temple Beth Shalom in Topeka.
+“The tragedy of the Holocaust is not in any way the same in being asked to comply with certain restrictions for the health and safety of everyone,” said Rabbi Samuel Stern, Temple Beth Shalom in Topeka.

-Stern told Kansas Capitol Bureau that people in his congregation were upset over comments that were made, many calling it antisemitism.
+Stern told Kansas Capitol Bureau that people in his congregation were upset over comments, many calling it antisemitism.

-The comparisons were made during a series of public hearings at the state Capitol over coronavirus vaccine mandates.
-The latest dispute occurring at a hearing Friday involving a former mayoral candidate from Kansas City, Daran Duffy, who wore the “Star of David” while giving testimony.
-He compared the mandate to oppression Jewish people received during the Holocaust and said, “We are definitely headed in that direction.”
+They were made during a series of public hearings at the state capitol over coronavirus vaccine mandates.
+The latest dispute occurred at a hearing Friday involving a former mayoral candidate from Kansas City, Daran Duffy, who wore the “Star of David” while giving testimony.
+He compared the mandate to the oppression Jewish people received during the Holocaust and said, “we are definitely headed in that direction.”

-Democratic Sen. Pat Pettey, who called for Duffy to explain his stance, was quick to cut off and condemn his comments before Sen. Renee Erickson, (R) Wichita, who chairs the committee, called it back into order.
+Democratic Sen. Pat Pettey, who called for Duffy to explain his stance, quickly cut off and condemned his comments before Sen. Renee Erickson, R-Wichita, who chairs the committee, called it back into order.

 “We’re not talking about millions of people being killed here, so I think you need to be more respectful of Jewish people,” Pettey said.

-Up until last week’s dispute, Republican leaders were silent on the issue but have since slammed the comparisons in posts on social media, “strongly condemning” the comments.
+Until last week’s dispute, Republican leaders were silent on the issue but have since slammed the comparisons in posts on social media “strongly condemning” the comments.

 “Senate Republicans reject, in the strongest possible terms, any analogies to the Holocaust,” Sen. President Ty Masterson, R-Andover, wrote in a post on Twitter.
 “Such comparisons are inappropriate and bear no resemblance to the issues we are debating today.”